FlightIntelligence/rats/README.md

 	sudo apt-get install build-essential python-rosdep python-catkin-tools
 	```

 2. Install [RosJava](http://wiki.ros.org/rosjava/Tutorials/indigo/Installation).
-If you install RosJava from source, remember to source the package before move on to the next step.
+If you install RosJava from source, remember to source the package before moving on to the next step.

 3. Clone the repository and initialize submodules